Five best practices for improving condo board communications

 Forty-nine percent of condo owners complained about the lack of communication from their boards (Condo Information Centre) data from 4,500 owners).

 Every director on the board of a condo, HOA, cooperative or community association faces the same challenges.
 Expectations put on directors are very high and usually unrealistic.
-Everyone thinks directors are super heros and will do everything.
+Everyone thinks directors are super heroes and will do everything.
 Directors are unpaid volunteers, so directors and owners must be reasonable when setting expectations.

 Embrace a philosophy of transparency